 Prior to joining Goldberg, Miller & Rubin, Tyson worked as a law clerk to the Honorable Abbe F. Fletman in the Philadelphia Court of Common Pleas where he worked in the complex litigation, arbitration appeals, and criminal sections.
 Before graduating law school, Tyson interned at the Pennsylvania Office of Attorney General in their Insurance Fraud Section.
 The majority of this time was spent assisting in the prosecution of individuals involved in state-wide fraud schemes targeting elderly victims.
 A Pennsylvania native, Tyson earned his undergraduate degree at Temple University.

 After volunteering to assist those still recovering from Hurricane Katrina, Tyson decided to attend law school at Loyola University in New Orleans.
 While at Loyola, he received the high honors in Constitutional Law, was a member of the Public Interest Journal, and served as a mentor in the Student Bar Association’s Mentorship Program.

 In his spare time, Tyson enjoys cycling.
 He often commutes to work on his bike and has completed numerous century rides throughout the tristate area as well as competed in time trials and criterium races.
 He is also an avid Phillies fan.
-Tyson resides in Philadelphia with his wife and young daughter.
+Tyson resides in Philadelphia with his wife and two children.